"WingArc software tools underpin our data delivery process.

-"The STR tools are very intuitive to use and new staff require very little training," says Battye.
+"The WingArc tools are very intuitive to use and new staff require very little training," says Battye.
 "Most of the initial support they require is around working with the nuances of our data rather than how to use the software tools themselves."

-The STR platform now in place also supports a growing array of subscription-based services being offered by TRA.
+The SuperSTAR platform now in place also supports a growing array of subscription-based services being offered by TRA.
 Organisations and businesses can request personalised reports or answers to specific queries which are delivered in agreed formats.
 Battye says this is a part of daily operations which is expected to grow further in coming years.

 "Requests for information and website hits have increased by more than 400 per cent," he says.
 "This is because people can engage with the data in more interesting ways than has previously been possible.
 It’s also on the back of building our TRA brand and being recognised as a reliable independent research leader for the tourism industry and having cutting edge technology for our users,” he says.

-Battye says one interesting insight unearthed by the STR tools was a significant change in the pattern of accommodation use by backpackers.
+Battye says one interesting insight unearthed by the WingArc tools was a significant change in the pattern of accommodation use by backpackers.
 Rather than relying on old-fashioned backpacker venues, they are clubbing together and staying in serviced apartments, units and resorts.